zopefoundation/RestrictedPython/docs/RestrictedPython4/index.rst

 One of the core features of Zope 2 and therefore Plone is the possibility to implement and modify Python scripts and templates through the web (TTW) without harming the application or server itself.

+As Python is a `Turing Complete`_ programming language programmers don't have any limitation and could potentially harm the Application and Server itself.

+RestrictedPython and AccessControl aims on this topic to provide a reduced subset of the Python Programming language, where all functions that could harm the system are permitted by default.

 Targeted Versions to support
 ----------------------------